 Advise the University’s Student Academic Success Service about the situation.

-Advise a discrimination and harassment prevention officer at the Human Rights Office about the situation in order to put a stop to it and to prevent things from getting any worse.
+Contact the Human Rights Office about the situation in order to put a stop to it and to prevent things from getting any worse.

 All of the above.